 \section{Introduction}

 The aim of the present article is to study the geometry of a family of normed algebras and to establish a connection between Birkhoff-James orthogonality and zeros of holomorphic functions.
-The said normed algebras consist of holomorphic functions defined on any simply connected neighbourhood of a simple closed curve in $\mathbb{C}$.
-It is well-known that $\mathcal{H}ol(K)$ denotes the normed algebra of all holomorphic functions defined on some neighbourhood of a compact set $K\subset\mathbb{C}$, where two functions are identified if they agree on some neighbourhood of $K$, endowed with the supremum norm on $K$.
-In the same spirit, we consider the normed algebra $\mathcal{H}ol(\Gamma\cup\Int(\Gamma))$ for a simple closed curve $\Gamma\subset\mathbb{C}$, where $\Int(\Gamma)$ denotes the simply connected domain enclosed by $\Gamma$.
-Although, it is well-known, we describe the construction of $ \mathcal{H}ol(\Gamma \cup \Int(\Gamma)) $ explicitly for the sake of completeness.
-Let
+The mentioned normed algebras consist of holomorphic functions defined on any simply connected neighborhood of a simple closed curve in $\mathbb{C}$.
+We shall let $\mathcal{H}ol(K)$ denote the normed algebra of all continuous functions on a compact set $K\subset \mathbb{C}$ that can be extended to a holomorphic function on some neighborhood of $K$, equipped with the supremum norm on $K$.
+In the same spirit, we consider the normed algebra $\mathcal{H}ol(\Gamma\cup\Int(\Gamma))$ for a simple closed curve $\Gamma\subset\mathbb{C}$, where $\Int(\Gamma)$ denotes the simply connected region enclosed by $\Gamma$, i.e.,